UnlockGPU/UnlockGPU/_pages/faq.md

 **A:**

-To be honest so far it is just me - Zbigniew Łukasiak [my AI related blog](https://zzbbyy.substack.com/), plus a friend who holds AMD shares for over a year and who promiste do file the shareholder resolution (I hold them too but not long enough).
+To be honest so far it is just me - Zbigniew Łukasiak [my AI related blog](https://zzbbyy.substack.com/), plus a friend who holds AMD shares for over a year and who promised do file the shareholder resolution (I hold them too but not long enough).

 I am looking for allies.